nicolemichelle88/googlebooks_featureflags/README.md

 1. **Set Up Metrics**:

     - Go to your LaunchDarkly dashboard.
     - Create a new metric to track the desired events.
+In this case, I'm tracking
     - The end result should look like this:

     ![LD_metrics](https://github.com/nicolemichelle88/googlebooks_featureflags/assets/19213563/fe9e7b19-85ed-482e-b876-f2e53da1c0ca)